 Our Dean, Alexander Rosas

 Alexander Rosas is the inaugural Dean of Pauli Murray College.
 Born in Seoul, South Korea, and raised in East Grand Rapids, Michigan, Dean Rosas received his B.A. degree, with honors and distinction, in international relations from Stanford University, and his J.D. degree, Order of the Coif, and his Ph.D. degree in jurisprudence and social policy from the University of California, Berkeley.
 He is admitted to practice law in the State of New York.

-Dean Rosas lives in the Dean’s residence in Pauli Murray College with his wife, a federal prosecutor and Deputy Chief of the National Security and Major Crimes Unit at the United States Attorney’s Office in New Haven, and their two dogs, Marbury and Madison, named after the famous Supreme Court case.
+Dean Rosas lives in the Dean’s residence in Pauli Murray College with his wife, a federal prosecutor and Deputy Chief of the National Security and Major Crimes Unit at the United States Attorney’s Office in New Haven; their two young sons, Andrew and Anand, and their two dogs, Marbury and Madison, named after the famous Supreme Court case.